hellohubs/uganda-manual/README.md

 The following chapters will cover the basic operation of the Hello Hubs, and provide additional contact information in case you run into something that is not covered.

+___

+Hello Hubs are community-built, off-grid internet kiosks for education and development.

+The Uganda Hello Hubs were built by the communities they live in, and were supported by Projects For All, Lessons For Life Foundation, Pangea Educational Development, and

+Initial development of Hello Hubs is being supported by [Projects For All](http://projectsforall.org/).
+To learn more about [Projects For All](http://projectsforall.org/)'s use of Hello Hubs in education and community development, see [Project Hello World.](http://projectsforall.org/blog/project/project-hello-world/)